jstemmer/lint-ignore-generator/README.md

 # lint-ignore-generator

-lint-ignore-generator converts the [Android lint tool][] report xml file to a lint configuration file ignoring each error and file that occurs in the report.
+lint-ignore-generator converts an [Android lint tool][] report xml file to a lint configuration file.
+It creates an ignore entry for each error and file path that occurs in the report.

 ## Installation